tbenade/wercker-devcenter/source/articles/languages/php.md

 #### Composer lock file

-After installing dependencies, Composer writes the list of the exact versions it installed info a `composer.lock` file.
+After installing dependencies, Composer writes the list of the exact versions it installed into a `composer.lock` file.
 This locks the project to those specific versions.
 It is a best practise to commit this `composer.lock` along with `composer.json` into version control to ensure wercker uses the same versions of dependencies as in your local development environment.
 This also guarantees that the same versions of dependencies are used among the full development team.

 This means that if any of the dependencies get a new version, you won't get the updates automatically.
 To update to the new version, use the `update` on your local development machine and commit the updated `composer.lock` file: